Meet Love Island 2020 contestant Connor Durman – “I say whatever’s on my mind”

 It’s lastly arrived!
 Love Island is again for a model new collection – the primary of which to be broadcast within the winter.

-As soon as once more, a recent batch of singletons compete as soon as extra to search out their good match in a model new villa in South Africa.

-We’ve every part it’s good to find out about new contestant Connor Durman, because the espresso bean salesman heads out to the South African villa searching for love with the opposite 11 Love Island 2020 contestants.
+We have now every little thing you have to learn about new contestant Connor Durman, because the espresso bean salesman heads out to the South African villa searching for love with the opposite 11 Love Island 2020 contestants.

 Age: 25